 13 Steps to Deal with a Disrespectful Grown Child

-A lack of respect doesn't always mean something is innately wrong with your child.
-Sometimes it's a “cry for help” but they're unable to articulate that need.
+A lack of respect doesn't always mean something is wrong with your child.
+Sometimes, it's a “cry for help,” but the child is unable to articulate that need.
 Fortunately, there are ways to handle the situation.

 These steps aren't about self-blame, pointing fingers, avoiding accountability, or taking draconian measures to teach your child a lesson.
-It's about focusing on the bigger picture on how to encourage healthy communication between you and your child.
-Note that the tips are also useful for rebellious adolescents, tweens, and teens.
+They're about focusing on the bigger picture and encouraging healthy communication between you and your child.
+The tips are also useful for rebellious adolescents, tweens, and teens.

 #1.
 Don't take it personal

 Children can grow up rude even after receiving your utmost care and attention.
-They can come across as ill-mannered when expressing frustration or disappointment.
-Sometimes they're trying to share their opinions or convey their feelings about something.
-If they notice you aren't listening or taking them seriously, they may lash out.
+They can come across as impolite when expressing frustration or disappointment.
+Sometimes they try to share their opinions or convey their feelings about something.
+They may lash out if they notice you aren't listening or taking them seriously.

-They also tend to get condescending as a way of protecting themselves from parental criticism.
+They also tend to get condescending to protect themselves from parental criticism.

-You know your child, and it's your duty to try and determine why they're acting this way.
+You know your child, and you must try and determine why they're acting this way.
 What are they trying to communicate?
 I'm not saying you should tolerate it.
 However, show empathy.
 Try to understand where they're coming from instead of thinking the intent is to show utter disregard.

 #2.
 Assess your behavior and parenting style

-Getting the hang of how to deal with a disrespectful grown child calls for us to take a hard look at how we behave and adjust the way we parent.
+Getting the hang of dealing with a disrespectful grown child requires us to take a hard look at our behavior and adjust our parenting style.
 Are you an authoritative, authoritarian, permissive, neglectful, controlling, manipulative, or abusive parent?
 Ask yourself if your parenting technique is causing more harm than good.

 We honestly can't be mad if our child grows into a disrespectful adult after being on the receiving end of our anger, yells, expletives, name-calling, and downright demeaning behaviors.

-Parenting can be intensely stressful at times, but it doesn't give us the right to treat them this way.
+Parenting can be intensely stressful, but it doesn't give us the right to treat them this way.
 Even when done unintentionally, the effects of bad parenting remain the same.

 #3.
 Call out disrespectful behavior

-In addition to calling out yourself for parenting missteps, there's a need to bring your child's insolent behavior to their attention.
-They may believe nothing is wrong with their mannerism towards you, your spouse, or their siblings until you check them.
+In addition to calling out yourself for parenting missteps, you should bring your child's insolent behavior to their attention.
+They may believe nothing is wrong with their mannerisms toward you, your spouse, or their siblings until you check them.

-Practice calling them out right away instead of remaining silent and then exploding when you can't take it anymore.
-It's difficult to communicate in a healthy way when you're upset.
-After checking bad behaviors, let your child know what consequences will follow.
+Practice calling them out immediately instead of remaining silent and then exploding when you can't take it anymore.
+It's challenging to communicate in a healthy way when you're upset.
+After checking destructive behaviors, let your child know what consequences will follow.

 #4.
 Take accountability for any role you play

 The need to maintain superiority over your child might stop you from accepting your role.
-However, this step is essential for restoring trust and improving the relationship with them.
+However, this step is essential for restoring trust and improving their relationship.

 What may have looked like care and protection of your child might have been emotionally damaging.

 I get it.
-I'm a parent, too, and I've made my fair share of mistakes thinking I was approaching things the right way.
+I'm a parent, too, and I've made my fair share of mistakes thinking I was approaching things correctly.
 But my adult child, who I taught to be assertive, brought my behavior to my attention.

-A lot of times, the harm is done unintentionally, but that doesn't absolve us from culpability.
+The harm is often done unintentionally, but that doesn't absolve us from blame.

 #5.
 Set healthy boundaries

 Disagreements between you and your grown child are inevitable.
-They have a mind of their own and may hold different opinions just like other adults.
-Establishing healthy boundaries can encourage them to share their opinions and feelings respectfully.
-In fact, boundaries are necessary for creating healthy, trusting, and respectful relationships.
+They have a mind and may hold different opinions just like other adults.
+Establishing healthy boundaries can encourage them to share their views and feelings respectfully.
+Boundaries are necessary for creating healthy, trusting, and respectful relationships.

 Go over the rules with your child during an open discussion.
 Explain why the boundaries are being set.
 Let them know you trust them to honor the rules.
 Assure your child the boundaries are designed to promote mutual respect in communication and behavior.